fl3pp/PicoMailForms/README.md

 Forms can be written entirely in Markdown using custom markdown extensions.
 The mail is then being sent using [PHPMailer](https://github.com/PHPMailer/PHPMailer).

 PicoMailForms has been developed keeping CleanCode in mind.
-Unfortunately I'm not very familiar with PHP and the UnitTest coverage is therefore very low.
-The IntegrationTest coverage reaches 93%.
+Unfortunately I'm not very familiar with PHP and the UnitTest coverage is therefore low.
+The IntegrationTest coverage reaches 98%.
 Pull requests are welcome!

 ### Use cases